-8 Questions to Ask When Considering Pet Insurance in 2026
+8 Questions to Ask Before Buying Pet Insurance in 2026

 Questions to ask when considering pet insurance include questions about cost and plan details.
 Pet insurance starts at $18 per month.
 Older pets will be more expensive to insure than young puppies and kittens, which is why it's important to secure rates early on in your pet's life.